ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

 --------------

 There are still questions regarding the desired scope of the process.
-While we want to process to ensure that changes which affect the user-facing aspects of the compiler are well-considered, we certainly don't want the process to become unduly burdensome.
+While we want to ensure that changes which affect the user-facing aspects of the compiler are well-considered, we certainly don't want the process to become unduly burdensome.
 This is a careful balance which will require care to maintain moving forward.

 Acknowledgments
 ---------------